Jim-Read/SlashDotPizza_sideapp2/README.md

 1. Users are able to create accounts
 2. Users are able to login - password is hashed and assigned a JWT
-3. Users can create a pizza
+3. User is unable to upload/create any new pizzas
-4. Users can only delete or update their own pizzas
+4. User is unable to update any profiles unless its their own
+5. User can create alist of friends and pizza
+6. User can give rating on any pizza, comment on any pizza and like or not like any comment

 to do - tests for new endpoints and documented / swagger